 When I watched some of the training videos and started using it correctly I immediately had a different feel to my swing and the wobble was gone.

-I’m not a slicer (my miss is a hook).
+As I mentioned, I’m not a slicer.
 But after swinging with The GEM I could feel a different position at the top.
 The club face felt more open to me, but when I checked on video it was actually square to my swing plane when I was previously shut.
 So while it’s mainly promoted to slicers due to the assistance with release, I’m pretty sure the backswing element is going to help with my hook.

 The GEM is a truly innovative device that will help you feel the correct way to swing (with a full body release), and instant feedback (the wobble) when you’re doing it wrong.